10 Ways to Beat the Summer Heat

 Sun Protection Factor (SPF) is a measure of how much solar energy is required to produce sunburn on protected skin.
 A higher SPF value means increased sunburn protection.

-“Unfortunately, SPF is not related to the amount of time required to get burnt,” Lazarus said.
+“Unfortunately, SPF is not related to the amount of time required to get burnt,” Lazarus says.
 “Therefore, layering two products does not give you more time in the sun without burning.
 Also, the amount of time you can be outside without burning is related to the time of day as well.”

 Find the right sunscreen.

-“There is a lot of debate about the ‘best sunscreen’ for your kiddo,” Lazarus said.
+“There is a lot of debate about the ‘best sunscreen’ for your kiddo,” Lazarus says.
 “Personally, I am a fan of anything with zinc oxide.
 It’s a mineral sunscreen that is hard to apply but stays well and is the only sunscreen that has been FDA studied on infants under 6 months of age.”

 When shopping, choose a sunscreen with at least 30 SPF, “broad-spectrum” to protect kids from both ultraviolet A and B rays and “water-resistant.”
 Skip the spray bottle, as aerosol sprays can be inhaled, alcohol ingredients are flammable, and it’s difficult to apply spray sunscreen evenly.